kpunith8/Links-and-Tutorials/General Topics/Git basics to advanced concepts.md

 git config --global user.email "kpunith8@gmail.com"
 ```

-- Set `notepad++` as your default editor, it can be any text editor of your choice, by default git ships, `vim` as default editor.
+- Set `notepad++` as your default editor(windows only), it can be any text editor of your choice, by default git ships, `vim` as default editor.
 ```
 git config --global core.editor "'C:/Program Files/Notepad++/notepad++.exe' -multiInst -notabbar -nosession -noPlugin"
 ```